 To that point, I have to thank you Aleksey for the knowledge and simplicity that you utilized when teaching the Olympic lifts at your seminar here at California Strength.
 I’ve learned to be married to results, not systems.
 We will do whatever is required to ensure that our athletes have success.

-There's no doubt that CrossFit has helped to drive increased participation in weightlifting but keep in mind that USA Weightlifting was gaining popularity at the same time and maybe more importantly, had the infrastructure to capitalize on the increased popularity.
+There's no doubt that functional training has helped to drive increased participation in weightlifting but keep in mind that USA Weightlifting was gaining popularity at the same time and maybe more importantly, had the infrastructure to capitalize on the increased popularity.
 Our gym which started 10 years ago now and other weightlifting gyms like ours also play an important role.

 From all the training models: American, Soviet, Bulgarian, what do you prefer and consider optimal?